iam-sandipmaity/video-downloader/COMPATIBILITY.md

 When you open the app:

-- `yt-dlp` runs through the embedded `youtubedl-android` runtime
+- `yt-dlp` runs through the embedded `youtubedl-android` runtime and can be updated in-app
-- `ffmpeg` follows the bundled binary resolution chain below
+- `ffmpeg` follows the managed runtime resolution chain below

 ```
-Step 1: Check nativeLibraryDir
+Step 1: Check downloaded FFmpeg overlay
-        (/data/app/<package>/lib/<abi>/)
+        (/data/user/0/<package>/no_backup/localdownloader_runtime/downloaded_packages/ffmpeg/)
-        ↓ found? → use it directly (fastest, always executable)
+        ↓ found? → verify it → use it
         ↓ not found?

-Step 2: Check assets/<tool>/<abi>/<binary>
+Step 2: Check packaged native runtimes in nativeLibraryDir
-        Matches device's Build.SUPPORTED_ABIS list in order
+        Prefer libffmpeg.so (+ optional libffmpeg.zip.so support archive)
+        Fall back to libffmpeg_exec.so
+        ↓ found? → verify it → use it directly
+        ↓ not found or launch fails?

+Step 3: Retry with asset fallback
+        assets/ffmpeg/<abi>/ffmpeg
-        ↓ found? → copy to app internal storage → chmod +x → use it
+        ↓ copy to app-owned storage → chmod +x → use it
         ↓ not found?

-Step 3: FAIL with clear error message listing what was searched
+Step 4: FAIL with clear error message listing what was searched
 ```

-The `nativeLibraryDir` path (Step 1) is populated from `jniLibs/` during APK installation — Android extracts them automatically.
-The `assets/` fallback (Step 2) is there for cases where `.so` extraction fails or is blocked.
+The `nativeLibraryDir` path is populated from packaged runtime dependencies and `jniLibs/` during APK installation.
+The asset fallback is only used when native execution is unavailable or blocked on a device.

 ---